vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

 For a stateless node class, you just need to implement one function: @ref nodeEvent.
 The @ref nodeEvent function is called each time a node of your node class receives an event through any input port.
 (If the same event is received through multiple input ports, the @ref nodeEvent function is  called just one time.)
 Its arguments represent input and output ports of the node.

-As a simple example, here's the @ref nodeEvent function for the @vuoNodeClass{vuo.math.subtract.integer} node class:
+As a simple example, here's the @ref nodeEvent function for the @vuoNodeClass{vuo.logic.negate} node class:

 @code{.cc}
 void nodeEvent
 (
-		VuoInputData(VuoInteger, {"default":0}) a,
-		VuoInputData(VuoInteger, {"default":0}) b,
-		VuoOutputData(VuoInteger) difference
+		VuoInputData(VuoBoolean, {"default":false}) value,
+		VuoOutputData(VuoBoolean) notValue
 )
 {
-	*difference = a - b;
+	*notValue = !value;
 }
 @endcode

 The above @ref nodeEvent function has a @ref VuoInputData parameter for each input port and a @ref VuoOutputData parameter for each output port.
 (The refresh port and done port are added to each node automatically.)
 Both @ref VuoInputData and @ref VuoOutputData define data-and-event ports.
-The parameter name (@vuoPort{a}, @vuoPort{b}, or @vuoPort{difference}) is the port name that appears on the node.
+The parameter name (@vuoPort{value} or @vuoPort{notValue}) is the port name that appears on the node.

 The first argument of @ref VuoInputData or @ref VuoOutputData is the port type.
 Vuo comes with many built-in port types (see @ref VuoTypes), and you can also define your own (see @ref DevelopingTypes).

 The second argument of @ref VuoInputData defines details about the input port in JSON format.
 In this case, it specifies the default value for the input port when a node is first added to a composition.

 The body of @ref nodeEvent defines what happens when a node receives an event.
-In this case, it subtracts the two input port values and sets the output port value.
-Notice that @c difference is a *pointer* to the @ref VuoOutputData type (@ref VuoInteger).
+In this case, it negates the input port value and sets the output port value.
+Notice that @c notValue is a *pointer* to the @ref VuoOutputData type (@ref VuoBoolean).

 #### A stateful node class